doctrine/orm/docs/en/reference/basic-mapping.rst

 PHP Types Mapping
 _________________

+.. versionadded:: 2.9

-Since ``doctrine/orm`` 2.9 the column types can be inferred automatically from PHP's property types.
+The column types can be inferred automatically from PHP's property types.
 However, when the property type is nullable this has no effect on the ``nullable`` Column attribute.

 These are the "automatic" mapping rules: